lamini-ai/lamini-ai.github.io/docs/API/completions.md

     }
   },
   "input_value": {
-    "question": "What’s the hottest day of the year?"
+    "question": "What is the hottest day of the year?"
   }
 }
 ```